Kryptide/Palworld-Backup/README.md

 Option 4: This will update your backups save location.
 If for whatever reason you need to change the default location the script uses for backing up your saves you can use this option to easily change it.
 If for whatever reason you have never selected a default backup folder it will prompt you that you need to create one.
 Like with option 3 most people won't change this without first running and backup and having a default save location already but just in case I created it to keep from errors occurring.

+Option 5: This compares the version number of the script the user is running to the latest version released on this repo.
+If the users script version is lower than the repos it will alert the user and download the latest version straight from the repo.
+If the users script version is the same or higher than the one in the repo it will alert the user that they are currently up to date.

-Option 5: This simply exits the terminal window and ends the script.
+Option 6: This simply exits the terminal window and ends the script.
 ```

 ## Contributing